advocations/skype/Skype/SkypeURIs/SkypeURItutorial_Webpages.md

 video, conference calls, and multi chats. **Skype.ui** will attempt to determine if a Skype client is installed, and take appropriate action as required.

-The basic design pattern for adding Skype URIs to your webpages involves:
+The basic design pattern for adding Skype URIs to your web pages involves:

-* Importing the [skype-uri.js](http://www.skypeassets.com/i/scom/js/skype-uri.js) file from **http://www.skypeassets.com/i/scom/js/** into your webpage.
+* Importing the [skype-uri.js](http://www.skypeassets.com/i/scom/js/skype-uri.js) file from **http://www.skypeassets.com/i/scom/js/** into your web page.
-* Using a  **div** tag to mark where you want place the Skype URI on your webpage.
+* Using a  **div** tag to mark where you want place the Skype URI on your web page.
-* Invoking the generator function, Skype.ui, to create and append an anchor element, based on a JSON representation of the Skype object, and append it to your webpage.
+* Invoking the generator function, Skype.ui, to create and append an anchor element, based on a JSON representation of the Skype object, and append it to your web page.

 For example, the following figure shows a code fragment that adds a Skype URI that initiates an audio call to the Skype Echo/Sound Test Service: